Currency:USD $

 In PvP scenarios, Paladins have mixed success.
 Retribution Paladins deliver impressive burst damage, contingent on windfury support from Restoration Shamans.
 A combination of Hammer of Justice and seal twisting can rapidly diminish health bars.
 However, Holy Paladins face challenges in PvP due to their reliance on casting and limited defensive options, making them vulnerable against crowd-control-heavy enemies.
 Protection Paladins and tank specs, in general, remain outside the primary focus of TBC PvP strategies.

 Regardless of these class intricacies, TBC provides diverse pathways for exploration and enjoyment.
 Players interested in Paladins can anticipate exciting developments, with dual-spec options on the horizon, enhancing dungeon and gold farming opportunities for Retribution enthusiasts.
 The evolution of classes from Vanilla to TBC offers ample food for thought for those planning ahead for the expansion.
-Whether you're gearing up for TBC or simply reveling in the nostalgia, the depth of class possibilities ensures a captivating journey in Azeroth.
+Whether you're gearing up for TBC or simply reveling in the nostalgia, the depth of class possibilities makes for a captivating journey in Azeroth.